nitinmuk/employee-directory/README.md

 Please download repository and run npm install and configure employee data in [employees.json](./src/utils/employees.json)
 ## Usage
 The user should be able to:
-  * Sort the table by any column.
+  * Sort the employees by any employee table column.
-  * filter the employee by employee name.
+  * filter the employees by employee name.
 ## Contributing
 You are most welcome to contribute.
 There are following ways to contribute:
 1. Please raise a pull request.